hackclub/cider/submissions/back-on-track-america/README.md

 **Description:** The Back on Track America mobile app is app made to help coordinate the events and communications of Back on Track America (temporary site at https://backontracktampa.wixsite.com/my-site), a nonprofit organization dedicated to serving the homeless and those suffering from food insecurity by coordinating student volunteers in several communities.
-It allows volunteers to sign up for their location, recieve announcements from location leaders, and discuss upcoming events.
+It allows volunteers to sign up for their location, receive announcements from location leaders, and discuss upcoming events.

 **GitHub URL:** https://github.com/Back-on-Track-America/app